General chemistry lays the foundation for a lot of the sciences on the MCAT. In this episode, we break down a general chemistry passage for the MCAT.

 - Let’s say you have a liter of ocean water in front of you.
-Then you know that liter of ocean water is 1,028 grams.
-The passage says 3.5% by mass of salt.
-Take that 1,028 and multiply it by 0.035.
-Just rounding that off to 1,000, so 1,000 x 3.5% is 35 grams of sodium chloride.
+You know that liter of ocean water is 1,028 grams.
+The passage says it’s 3.5% salt by mass.
+So take that 1,028 grams and multiply it by 0.035.
+We can round the 1,028 grams to 1,000, so 1,000 x 3.5% is 35 grams of sodium chloride.
 So you have about 35 grams of sodium chloride in that liter of ocean water.

 [5:57] The Correct Answer

 Going back to the answer choices, (a) 0.02, (b) 0.6, (c) 0.9, (d) 9.6.
 And you arrive at a number that’s a little more than half for the number of moles of salt in our hypothetical one liter.
 So a little more than half is 0.6.
-Therefore, the right answer is letter b.
+Therefore, the right answer is letter B.

-[8:19] Question #2: Based on Fig.1, adding salt to water causes the boiling point of water to __________.
+Question: Based on Fig.1, adding salt to water causes the boiling point of water to __________.

 The MCAT is going to expect you to walk into the test knowing about colligative properties, which involve changes in boiling point or freezing point.
-If your background science is real good then you can just answer this straight away.The MCAT is going to expect you to walk into the test knowing about colligative properties, which involve changes in boiling point or freezing point.Click To Tweet
+If your background in science is really good, then you can just answer this straight away.The MCAT is going to expect you to walk into the test knowing about colligative properties, which involve changes in boiling point or freezing point.Click To Tweet

 [10:02] Answer choices: